bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 ### Column: Required

-The `Required` column specifies whether a datafile value is required and may contain `true`, `false` or be empty.
+The `Required` column specifies whether a datafile value is required and may contain `TRUE`, `FALSE` or be empty.
 If, for a given datafile column, datafile values are specified as being required then a non-empty value MUST be specified for values in the datafile column.
+The values for this column are case insensitive thus, "True", "true" and "TRUE" all map to boolean `TRUE`.

 For a given row, the value of this column is OPTIONAL.
-An empty value is the same as a `false` value.
+An empty value is the same as a `FALSE` value.

 ### Column: Datatype